-- (C) Alternative compliance. - (1) The landscape requirements are intended to set minimum standards for quality development and environmental protection and are not intended to be arbitrary or inhibit creative solutions.
-Site conditions or other reasons may justify the need to request an alternate method of compliance with the landscape requirements.
-The Board of Adjustment, in consultation with the Design Review Board, may alter the requirements of this section as long as the existing or added landscape features of the development site comply with the intent of this chapter. - (2) Requests for alternative compliance shall be accepted if one or more of the following conditions are met: - (a) Topography, geologic features, drainage channels or streams, existing natural vegetation, overhead or underground utilities, or other conditions make it unreasonable or meaningless to plant a buffer or meet other landscape requirements; - (b) Space limitations, unusually shaped lots, unique relationships to other properties, and/or prevailing practices in the surrounding neighborhood (such as use of a specific type of vegetation) may justify alternative compliance when changing the use type of an existing building in an established mature neighborhood; or - (c) An alternative compliance proposal is equal or better than normal compliance in its ability to fulfill the intent of the ordinance, and exhibits superior design quality. - (4) The property owner must submit a plan of the area for which alternative compliance is requested to the Town Manager 14 days prior to the meeting of the Design Review Board at which the request will be considered.
-The site plan shall show existing site features and any additional material the property owner will plant or construct to meet the intent of the buffer, street tree, and parking lot tree requirements. - (5) In addition, the applicant must submit a written statement explaining and justifying the need for alternative compliance.
-The Design Review Board shall make a recommendation of approval, approval with conditions, or denial within ten working days of reviewing the request for alternative compliance.
-The Design Review Board's recommendation shall then be considered by the Board of Adjustment.
+- (b) Space limitations, unusually shaped lots, unique relationships to other properties, and/or prevailing practices in the surrounding neighborhood (such as use of a specific type of vegetation) may justify alternative compliance when changing the use type of an existing building in an established mature neighborhood; or - (c) An alternative compliance proposal is equal or better than normal compliance in its ability to fulfill the intent of the ordinance, and exhibits superior design quality. - (3) The property owner must submit a plan of the area for which alternative compliance is requested to the Town Manager 14 days prior to the meeting of the Design Review Board at which the request will be considered.
+The site plan shall show existing site features and any additional material the property owner will plant or construct to meet the intent of the buffer, street tree, and parking lot tree requirements. - (4) In addition, the applicant must submit a written statement explaining and justifying the need for alternative compliance.
+Upon recommendation from the Design Review Board following their review, alternative compliance plan shall then be considered by the Board of Adjustment.
 Alternative compliance shall be limited to the specific project being reviewed and shall not establish a precedent for acceptance in other cases.

-§ 153.062 EXISTING VEGETATION.
+§ 153.062 EXISTING VEGETATION IN R-4 OR R-5 ZONES.

 - (A) Preserving trees can improve the aesthetic quality of the site and improve property values, provide environmental benefits, and mitigate the impacts of development on the community.
 It is recommended that groups of trees be preserved, as well as individual trees.
-Existing trees and shrubs designated for preservation may be credited towards required buffer trees, street trees, and parking lot trees. - (B) As required in § 93.32, no person shall remove or in any way damage any protected trees without first filing an application for said removal and receiving a permit from the Town Manager.
-This requirement is applicable to both residential and non-residential uses within the Town - (C) Special attention shall be given to protected trees located within 20 feet of the of the rear or side property line of property meeting the definition of an incompatible land use. - (1) Credits and other incentives to preserve vegetation within non-residential land use.

-- (a) Vegetation located in the buffer strip. - 2.
+Existing trees and shrubs designated for preservation may be credited towards required buffer trees, street trees, and parking lot trees at the discretion of the Ordinance Administrator as described below. - (B) As required in § 153.052, no person shall remove or in any way damage any protected trees without first filing an application for the removal and receiving approval from the town.
+This requirement is applicable to both residential and non-residential uses within the town. - (C) Special attention shall be given to protected trees located within 20 feet of the of the rear or side property line of property meeting the definition of an incompatible land use. - (1) Credits and other incentives to preserve vegetation within non-residential land use. - (a) Vegetation located in the buffer strip.
 One existing evergreen shrub over four feet high located in the buffer strip may be credited for two new shrubs, also on a case-by-case basis by the Board of Adjustment. - (b) Vegetation located elsewhere on the property. - 1.
 Trees designated for preservation may be credited at the rate of the following.

-2-inch to 6-inch caliper tree = 1 tree

-7-inch to 12-inch caliper tree = 2 trees

-13-inch to 18-inch caliper tree = 3 trees

-19-inch to 24-inch caliper tree = 4 trees

-25-inch and greater = 5 trees
+Two-inch to six-inch caliper tree = one tree Seven-inch to 12-inch caliper tree = two trees Thirteen-inch to 18-inch caliper tree = three trees Nineteen-inch to 24-inch caliper tree= four trees Twenty-five-inch and greater= five trees